jiangqy/jiangqy.github.io/_notes/tools.md

 title: "Tools for Creating Illustrations in Academic Papers"
 authors: Qing-Yuan Jiang
 type: tool
+intro: Creating illustrations for academic paper with Latex and Python.
 ---

 # Tools for Creating Illustrations in Academic Papers